adityajoshi49/FastLED_clone_AJ/FastLED-HSV-Colors.md

  * The Red, Green, and Blue components of each color, shown below the color mix.

 ### Why FastLED full-range one-byte hues are faster
 Animations using FastLED HSV colors are often be much, _much_ faster than traditional HSV code, because FastLED HSV code has been designed explicitly for microcontroller environments where every byte and every cycle counts.
-One of the big design decisions was to represent hue as a number from 0-255, rather than from 0-359; here's a code example of how the FastLED hue range design (from 0-255, vs 0-359) makes your animation code faster and more compact, just by keeping 'hue' down to a single one-byte number.
+One of the big design decisions was to represent hue as a number from 0-255, rather than from 0-359 (or 0-95); here's a code example of how the FastLED hue range design (from 0-255) makes your animation code faster and more compact, just by keeping 'hue' down to a single full-range one-byte number.

-If 'hue' were to run from 0-359, as with traditional HSV ranges, here's what you'd have to do have a variable that cycles to a new hue each time through your main loop, stepping by an arbitrary amount each time, and wrapping around back to the start.
+If 'hue' were to run from 0-359, as with traditional HSV ranges, here's roughly what you'd have to do have a variable that cycles to a new hue each time through your main loop, stepping by an arbitrary amount each time, and wrapping around back to the start.

     uint16_t gHue = 0;
     uint8_t  gHueDelta = 3;